App Funding: 8 Powerful Strategies to Secure Funding for App Development

 The moral of the stories?
 It’s on a case-by-case basis.

-So here’s what I can really advise you…
+So, here’s what I can really advise you…

 Start with your own ‘why’

-During that time, I discovered that there are three main reasons people start their own thrilling journey of entrepreneurship.
+Throughout that time, I discovered that there are three main reasons people start their own thrilling journey of entrepreneurship.
 And these reasons will ultimately guide you to your answer.

 Reason 1: I want to make a change!